jgibb-s/deb_setup/README.md

 This repo contains a list of (most of) the things you will need to get Debian up and running and restore it to previous the previous install state

-1) Immediately after install, move the files in firmware/ to /lib/firmware
+1) If hardware (such as wifi, bluetooth, etc) not working, move the files in firmware/ to /lib/firmware immediately after install
- $ sudo rsync -avrz firmware/ /lib/firmware/
+`sudo rsync -avrz firmware/ /lib/firmware/`

 2) Next, replace /etc/apt/source.list with the one provided (backup!)
 MAKE A BACKUP OF sources.list, then copy it over
- $ sudo cp /etc/apt/sources.list{,.bckp}
+`sudo cp /etc/apt/sources.list{,.bckp}`
- $ sudo cp sources.list /etc/apt/
+`sudo cp sources.list /etc/apt/`
 Or generate new one with https://salsa.debian.org/debian/netdata/blob/master/packaging/installer/README.md

-3) If not a sudoer or sudo is missing, switch to root and install sudo, then add yourself as a sudoer
+3) If not a sudoer or sudo is missing, switch to root and install sudo, then add yourself as a sudoer `su`
- $ su
- $ apt-get install sudo
- $ adduser USER sudo
+`apt-get install sudo`
+`adduser $(whoami) sudo`
 Now logout and then log back in

 4) Next, in program_installers/, run
- $ ./auto_package_install.sh
+`./auto_package_install.sh`
 This will prompt you to install all the packages in the package.list file, as well as the repos in the git.list file, both of which have been (more or less) actively maintained by me

+> [!NOTE]
-!NOTE: cloning git repos will pull them into pwd
+cloning git repos will pull them into pwd

-If installing extensions from git, use gtile as example
- $ git clone https://github.com/gTile/gTile.git ~/.local/share/gnome-shell/extensions/gTile@vibou
-Once installed extensions should be available in tweak tools (gnome3)
+If installing extensions from git, use gtile as example `git clone https://github.com/gTile/gTile.git ~/.local/share/gnome-shell/extensions/gTile@vibou` Once installed extensions should be available in tweak tools (gnome3)

 If installing packages from tar or other external source, preferably install in ~/opt, /opt can